ScooloV/bbpedia/docs/core_rules.md

 any player on the opposing team commits a Foul without rolling a double when making either the Armour roll or Injury roll, roll a D6:

-« On a roll of 5+, the Biased Referee spots the Foul
+* On a roll of 5+, the Biased Referee spots the Foul

 and the player is Sent-off, exactly as if they had rolled a double (i.e., the opposing coach may use a Bribe if one is available and may attempt to Argue the Call).

-« On a roll of 1-4, the player manages to avoid the
+* On a roll of 1-4, the player manages to avoid the

 ref's attention.

 "I DIDN'T SEE A THING!"
 Whilst watching one team incredibly closely, the Biased Referee can easily be forgiven for missing infractions perpetrated by the other.
-When rolling on the Argue the Call table, you may apply a +1 modifierr to the dice roll.
+When rolling on the Argue the Call table, you may apply a +1 modifier to the dice roll.

 **95**